xoofx/LibObjectFile/readme.md

 ## Features
 - Good support for the ELF file format:
   - Correct handling of LSB/MSB
-  - Read and write a file
+  - Read and write from/to a `System.IO.Stream`
   - Support the following sections:
     - String Table
     - Symbol Table